Ezequias-Sousa/Ezequias-Sousa/README.md

  * Sales and order forecasting to guide Logistics Centers on increasing production staff.

  * Support to the logistics team in decision-making through data-driven analyses and insights.

+  I believe every strategic decision must be data-driven.
+My role is to transform raw data into actionable insights that illuminate the path to effective decision-making.
   </p>
   <div align="center">
     <img src="https://komarev.com/ghpvc/?username=ezequiassousa&style=flat-square&color=blueviolet" alt="Profile views"/>